2sic/2sxc-docs/2sxc Docs Generator/basics/internal/docs/code.md

 ## The 2sxc UI

-This extends the EAV-UI with more field types, adds configuration and also adds a lot of other JS. if you run the gulp `develop` it too will auto-build and copy to the live DNN / 2sxc site.
+This extends the EAV-UI with more field types, adds configuration and also adds a lot of other JS. if you run the gulp `develop` it too will auto-build and copy to the live Dnn / 2sxc site.

 ## WIP (Work In Progress)